Welcome to Where It's Soft.

 If it feels okay,

-Imagine the weight of whatever's been worrying you being carried out on the exhale.
+Imagine the weight of whatever's been worrying you being carried away on the exhale.

 You've been navigating a lot lately,

-And right now you don't need to hold it all of it at once.
+You don't need to hold all of it at once.

 From here,